vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 sample-set coverage, and SonyPS1's existing sequence-offset ranking.
 The results are identical.
 Temporary capture instrumentation was removed.

+## Use one motion plan and derive live motion state

+Fixed-point fades now use `SequenceMotionPlan` directly.
+The fixed-point state's `toRawTarget` factories convert targets to accumulator units and preserve driver-supplied fixed steps.
+Seven format families obtain those plans from their motion state, removing the separate `SequenceFixedPointMotion` type and its repeated fields and translation.
+Retargeting still rounds the current source value before calculating the next step.

+Live linear motion no longer retains its construction mode.
+Remaining ticks identify timed motion; its step is cleared on completion, so zero remaining ticks with a nonzero step identifies target-driven motion.
+Delays, constant values, explicit timed steps, and exact final-target snaps retain their behavior.
+The change removes 27 production lines and adds seven lines to the existing fixed-point regression test.

+All 20 CTest targets pass, and all 304 serialized MIDI fixture captures match.
+An ignored ASan/UBSan comparison checks 10,672,560 transitions against the previous header, including signed/unsigned integers, floating-point values, five fractional scales, three rounding modes, delays, supplied steps, retargeting, completion, clearing, and non-finite floating-point values.
+All returned statuses, values, change flags, raw callbacks, and active states match.
+Temporary MIDI capture instrumentation was removed.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding